albill/albill.github.com/_posts/2012-08-15-outline-of-an-application.markdown

 This is an outline of a social meditation application that I've been considering this morning as a brainstorming thing.
 The idea is to help those of us isolated without a local sangha with which we sit to sit together (in time) online.
 Potentially, there is also some support for gamification and peer support by treating it as a kind of social media.
 Think of [Fitocracy](http://www.fitocracy.com) for meditation.

 This would be a website and an associtated mobile application.
-I'll probably use the "prajna.me" domain for this.
+I'll probably use the "sitnow.org" domain for this.

 The following is just my initial notes during my thinking between security meetings at work.